HomeTrue North Blog

 4. The EdgeWalk at the CN Tower

 The CN Tower is one of Toronto's most iconic landmarks and a must-visit destination for anyone looking to experience the city's skyline.
-The tower offers stunning views of the city from its observation deck, located at a height of 346 meters (1,136 feet).
+The tower offers stunning views of the city from its observation deck, located at a height of 1,136 feet.
 Visitors can also take the EdgeWalk, a thrilling outdoor walkway around the tower's edge.
 The EdgeWalk is open year-round, but summer is the best time to visit when the weather is mild.
 Tickets for EdgeWalk start at $199.
-Visitors can also dine in the tower's revolving restaurant, 360, which offers panoramic views of the city.
+Visitors can also dine in the tower's revolving 360 Restaurant, which offers contemporary Canadian cuisine and panoramic views of the city.

 Three friends experience the Edgewalk at the CN Tower